Money conversations can be difficult.

 The teenage years are such a transformational time.
 These years can be a great opportunity to teach your teen money skills.
 Instead of money being a point of contention and stress like it is for many parents and teens, you can become a team working together to help your teen build a strong foundation for the future.
 In the process, you can create a bond with your children that can last a lifetime!

 Rachel has worked with young people for almost twenty-five years as a youth director, a foster parent, a mentor to young adults and is a mom to five children (ages 8-24).
 Through the years she became aware of how many teens are lacking easily taught life skills that would help them as they launch out on their own.
 Her family started Raising Confident Teens to help teach life and leadership skills to teens and their parents.
 She is the main host of the Raising Confident Teens podcast.
-Rachel is also the moderator over at the Raising Confident Teens Community on Facebook, a community designed to support and empower parents as they navigate preparing their teens for adulthood.

 When my parents started the money plan with me, I was excited to have control over my own money.
 It taught me self control; I couldn’t spend all my money on clothes because then I wouldn’t have enough money to eat out or to buy school supplies.
 I like the plan because it is helping me prepare for when I have to budget my salary when I move out.

 I learned so much about managing money that I wish I had known as I launched out on my own over 50 years ago.
 When Rachel gives the plan, she spells it out so you are not left feeling panicked as to how to implement these concepts.
-Though I do not have any children in the home, I am anxious to share this book with my grandchildren!
+Though I do not have any children in the home, I am eager to share this book with my grandchildren!

 Buy the Book